 Fluids and Vitamins

 Pregnant women should also drink plenty of fluids.
 Avoid drinks with caffeine and sugar.
-Ask your doctor how much fluid you should get each day.
+Ask your provider how much fluid you should get each day.

 Though no one knows why, many pregnant women have cravings for certain foods.
 It may be because of hormone changes.
-It will often pass after the first 3 months.
+These cravings will often pass after the first 3 months.

 As long as you are getting all the nutrients you need for you and your baby, it is fine to have some of the foods you crave every now and then.

-Sometimes, pregnant women will get strange cravings for things that are not food.
-This is called pica, and may be caused by too little iron in the blood.
-If you crave non-foods like dirt, clay, laundry detergent, or ice chips, let your doctor know.
-You may have anemia (too little iron) and need an iron supplement.
+Sometimes, pregnant women will get strange cravings for things that are not food, such as dirt, clay, laundry detergent, or ice chips.
+This is called pica, and it may be caused by too little iron in the blood, which leads to anemia.
+Let your provider know if you have these cravings.